alxolr/resume/README.md

 - Unit/Integration testing of the code written using mocha/jest.
 - Actively participate in coaching sessions and pair programming, as well as various brainstorming sessions.

-**Software Team Lead** _Oct 2019 - Oct 2023_ (4 Years)
+**Software Team Lead**/**Engineering Manager** _Oct 2019 - Oct 2023_ (4 Years)

-> I was promoted to the TL position, which I gladly accepted.
-At peak, I led two teams simultaneously, totaling 14 people.
+At the peak was leading two teams of 13 engineers.
+My initial team of 4 people and the second team that rapidly grew to 9 people in less than a year.
+The second team was created from scratch, and I was heavily involved in the hiring process, interviewing and selecting the right fit for our team.

+Both teams combined I was responsible to oversee 6 applications and around 30 lambdas of code in nodejs/typescript around 1.4 million lines of code.

 Key responsibilities: